tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 ### What are they composed of?

 Stars are primarily composed of hydrogen and helium.
-Extreme pressure and temperature create a nuclear fusion reactor at their cores, converting hydrogen into helium and releasing insane amounts of energy into space.[^6] Through this process, stars also create heavier elements called metals.
+Extreme pressure and temperature create a nuclear fusion reactor at their cores, converting hydrogen into helium and releasing insane amounts of energy into space.[^8] Through this process, stars also create heavier elements called metals.
 This composition is a measurement called metallicity and is a ratio of elements in comparison to the ratio of our sun.
 Metal rich stars tend to be older and have a higher chance of hosting terrestrial planets in its orbits.

-The plot below shows the composition ratios we have currently measure.
+The plot below shows the composition ratios of exoplanets we've measured.
 Iron is the most dominant by far, and we can see that the ratio around 0 (or our suns composition) is by the most prevalent.

 <object data="star-metallicity.svg" type="image/svg+xml">
   <param name="url" value="star-metallicity.svg">